- The DSA Woodshed

 Approach

 Use a dummy head node and compare the fronts of both lists, advancing the smaller one each time.
+Alternate merge_two_sorted_recursive builds the same result through recursive calls instead of an explicit loop.

 When to Use